J35P312/FindSV/README.md

         python FindSV.py --folder input_folder --output output_folder --config config_file

 Optionally, the pipeline may be run using the FindSV_core.nf script directly:

+	The following command will analyse a bam file:
 		./nextflow FindSV_core.nf --bam file.bam --working_dir output -c config.conf
+	An entire folder containing bam files could be analysed using this command ./nextflow FindSV_core.nf --folder /the/bams/are/in/this/folder/ --working_dir output -c config.conf

 Installation
 ============
 Dependencies: